 As always I can’t run EVERY scenario so use your imagination, reason, and logic when reading this.

 SETTING UP THE FAMILY FARM TO WIN

-Grandpa Charlie, starts a whole life insurance policy set up as Mary Jo would on himself at age 60.
+Grandpa Charlie starts a whole life insurance policy set up like Mary Jo would on himself at age 60.
 He decides to budget for $20,000 of premium every year.
 Charlie lives until he is 80 yrs old at which time his death benefit is $671,692.
-Jason, his son and farm business partner, received the death benefit INCOME TAX FREE.
+Jason, his son, and farm business partner received the death benefit INCOME TAX-FREE.

 Grandpa’s policy illustration below:

 Grandpa’s death benefit is left to his son, Jason, who is 55 yrs old at the time of his father’s death.
 Jason takes this $671,692 and starts a policy with it.
 This money pays for the first eight years of premium, and from that point on Jason pays the $20,000/year premium until he passes away at age 85.

 Look at what Charlie has done for Jason, not only has he left him money to operate but by the time his $671,692 money gets into the policy in year eight, it has already given Jason access to $720,661 of cash value!
 Jason already has around $49,000 more to use for farming then his Father left him.
 You can continue to look down that cash value column to see what Jason has to work with for operating expenses, retirement, helping the kids through college, weddings, and the list goes on and on.